 - Intramuscular and adipose fat stores, i.e. your wobbly bits

-These fuel sources each has their own advantages and disadvantages.
+These fuel sources each have their own advantages and disadvantages.

-A major disadvantage for the ingested and liver carbohydrates; and the fat stores is the rate of energy production are.
-If you had a moderate level of fatburning, the combined energy generation from ingested carbohydrate and fat stores equates to ~480 kilocalories/hour, or about 90-120W on the bike.
+A major disadvantage for the ingested and liver carbohydrates; and the fat stores is the rate of energy production.
+If you had a moderate level of fat burning, the combined energy generation from ingested carbohydrate and fat stores equates to ~480 kilocalories/hour, or about 90-120W on the bike.
 This isn’t enough for us to get in even one solid hour of training.
 Which means that we need to bring in the third energy store to generate energy at the rate that we need for a complete training and racing.

 It’s not one or the other but a mix of both that fuels endurance sports.
 Alan Couzens says “The output for any competitive endurance race…requires some energy to be generated from carbohydrate oxidation, i.e. aerobic glycolysis.
 This is because fat oxidation is a fundamentally rate limited process, & while enormous in capacity, it is quite limited in power or rate of energy production.

 Within the range of specific race intensities (~270-300W) more than half of the example athlete’s energy supply comes from ‘sugar burning’.
 Again, this is a necessity of the rate of energy (ATP) demand when pedaling a bike at 300W!
 This is in no way to say that his fat burning isn’t impressive – maxing out at 7kcal/min – in the top 5% of all tests that I’ve done(!) but rather to say that for an Ironman to be competitive, his sugar burning or aerobic glycolytic power must be equally impressive.
 In this case, topping out at almost 25kcal/min(!)
 This rate of pure aerobic energy generation is important for all endurance athletes, even those who specialize over longer distances.